UP Government Has Set Target To Provide 70 Lakh Jobs In 5 Years: Yogi Adityanath

-Lucknow: The Uttar Pradesh government has fixed a target to provide jobs to 70 lakh people in five years, Chief Minister Yogi Adityanath said today.
+Lucknow: The Uttar Pradesh government has fixed a target to provide jobs to 70 lakh people in five years, Chief Minister Yogi Adityanath said on Saturday.

 Asserting that no one was incapable in this world, he said "giving a direction" to the youth by making them skilled was a "matter of pride".